KannonZenetism/zenetism-field-physics/the-zenetist-canon/symbolic-analysis/mythic-figure-layer-registry.md

 ### §23.3 Note on Function-Determined Placement

-"Lucifer as Light-Bearer may align with DS / DM **(⚠ Flag #20: Author rejects this as too generous.
-DS / DM describes pre-Fall origin, not operative function.
-Canonical placement: IDP / IDL with IDS / IDM cascade.)**.
+"Lucifer as Light-Bearer may align with DS / DM **(⚠ Flag #20: REJECTED per Essence-as-Choice.
+The "Light-Bearer" narrative is cultural mythologization.
+Entropic essences do not originate centropically.
+There is no pre-Fall state.
+Lucifer's radiance is Nyxea's defining function — structural mimicry.
+Canonical: IDP / IDL with IDS / IDM cascade.)**.
 Lucifer as Divider may reflect IDS / IDM or IDP / IDL.
 A war deity may align with DS / DM when harmonized, or ISS / ISM when distorted toward domination.
 The map is fluid.
 The current decides the station."
 This confirms Methodological Principle #4: primary native layer governs placement, and cross-band descriptions reflect cultural conflation.

 ### §23.5 Resonance Archetypes in World Scriptures